coracle-social/coracle/ROADMAP.md

 # Current

 - [ ] Refactor
-  - [ ] Use limit 1 to find most recent notification, then load when visiting the notifications page.
-  - [ ] Add pagination back to chat/messages.
-Cache is not cutting it, at least for chat.
-  - [ ] Add DM button to user modal
-  - [ ] Send Sleepy marketing materials
   - [ ] Get back to blowater
+  - [ ] Fix feed control state
   - [ ] Remove external dependencies from engine, open source it?
+  - [ ] Show nip 5's in search and other places
   - [ ] If connections fail, re-open and re-send active subs
   - [ ] Normalize all relay urls, see comment by daniele
   - [ ] Pull x recent chat messages on chat detail and sort by that